What information about a new project you should prepare for a development team

 Next, we turn your information into an action plan.
 It’s amazing if you already have one; if you don’t, we create it together.

-Five critical elements of any good plan
+Five essential elements of any good plan:

 1. Project objectives and supporting key requirements.

-2. Project scope: what will be delivered, what won’t be delivered
+2. Project scope: what will be delivered, what won’t be delivered.

 3. Major deliverables: each deliverable should relate to a particular objective.
-“Deliverable” doesn’t stand for “activity”
+“Deliverable” doesn’t stand for “activity”.

-4. Resource needs.
+4. Resource planning.

-5. The project schedule with key delivery dates.
+5. Project schedule with key delivery dates.

 “..if you need tight, reliable estimates, you also need clearly defined and agreed requirements”